Table of contents

 For CIOs aiming to address security vulnerabilities throughout their company’s production stages, DevSecOps proves highly beneficial, simultaneously reducing time to market.
 According to the latest survey, 90% of companies are progressing through different DevSecOps stages, with 42% indicating plans to implement DevSecOps within the next year fully.

 DevSecOps phases extend modern DevOps methodologies by integrating security processes and automation into the development pipeline.
 This allows development teams to maintain the momentum of rapid and continuous delivery while enhancing the security of software assets.
-The DevSecOps model pipeline adheres to the well-known DevOps “infinity loop” structure, incorporating additional devsecops steps to protect code security before, during, and after its deployment to production.
+The DevSecOps model pipeline adheres to the well-known DevOps “infinity loop” structure, incorporating additional DevSecOps steps to protect code security before, during, and after its deployment to production.

 What is DevSecOps?

 The DevSecOps process handles IT security with the mindset that “everyone is accountable for security.”
 It involves injecting security into a company’s DevOps pipeline.
-The aim is to integrate security throughout all software development life cycle (SDLC) stages.
+The aim is to integrate security throughout the software development life cycle (SDLC) stages.
 The DevSecOps phases indicate that you shouldn’t leave security for the final stage of the SDLC, as was the case with traditional development methods.

 To implement the DevSecOps process, you need to:

-• Reducing vulnerabilities in software programming incorporates the concept of security from the beginning of the SDLC.
+- Reducing vulnerabilities in software programming incorporates the concept of security from the beginning of the SDLC.

-• Please make sure everyone, including IT operations teams and developers, shares responsibility for adhering to security procedures in their tasks.
+- Please make sure everyone, including IT operations teams and developers, shares responsibility for adhering to security procedures in their tasks.

-• Ensure DevOps workflow begins with the involvement of security controls, processes, and tools.
+- Ensure DevOps workflow begins with the involvement of security controls, processes, and tools.
 This will allow for automatic security checks throughout the software delivery process.

 Useful link: What is DevSecOps Services?